Digital Contact Center

 For the first time ever, Facebook aired a commercial during the Super Bowl.
 The 60-second ad aired during the fourth quarter and promoted Facebook Groups.
 The ad, called “Ready to Rock?” featured celebrity appearances from actor Sylvester Stallone and comedian Chris Rock, as well as highlighting several “rock” themed Facebook Groups, including Table Rock Lake, Moab Rock Climbers, Rock Buggies, and Rocky Balboa Going the Distance.

-The quirky commercial drew a lot of praise for its fun play on words and including real people who are members of the featured Facebook Groups.
+The quirky commercial drew a lot of praise for its fun play on words and for including real people who are members of the featured Facebook Groups.

 In recent years, the social media giant has seen a decrease in U.S. usage rates while other social media networks have gained popularity.
 So this commercial was a great way to renew interest in their platform and highlight features that may not have been as popular when more people were using the network.